mennchen22/udacity_capstone/README.md

 5. Confirm that traffic light detection works on real life images

 ### Other library/driver information
-Outside of `requirements_py27.txt`, here is information on other driver/library versions used in the simulator and Carla:
+Outside of `requirements.txt`, here is information on other driver/library versions used in the simulator and Carla:

 Specific to these libraries, the simulator grader and Carla use the following: